HL7/fhir-sdoh-clinicalcare/input/pagecontent/index.md

 ### How to Read this IG

 This IG contains a wealth of material targeting different audiences.
-Some sections provide more general or introductory content, while others provide detailed technical information targetted at implementors.
+Some sections provide more general or introductory content, while others provide detailed technical information targeted at implementors.
 The table below provides a listing of the key sections of the IG in the rough order that they should be read.

 | Section | Sub-section | Description | Audience |
 | --------| ----------- | --------- | ---------|